 About

-I am a PhD Candidate in Information Science at Cornell University and an IvyPlus Scholar in the Department of Economics at Stanford University.
-My research lies at the intersection of economics, behavioral science, and digital platforms.
-I study online user behavior and digital market design, with a focus on advertising, algorithmic recommendation systems, and data-driven intermediaries.My work combines field experiments, large-scale behavioral data, and theoretical modeling to examine how platform design choices affect consumer welfare, market outcomes, and privacy.
+I am a PhD Candidate at the Department of Information Science at Cornell, advised by Cristobal Cheyre and Alessandro Acquisti.
+I am also a VSR at the Department of Economics at Stanford, supervised by Douglas Bernheim.
+My research lies at the intersection of industrial organization and behavioral economics, and aims to understand digital markets and economic user behavior.
+I run experiments to study the interaction between algorithms and user (or consumer) welfare, with a focus on online advertising, tracking and targeting, algorithmic recommendation systems, and addiction in digital platforms.
+My work combines field experiments, large-scale behavioral data, and theoretical modeling to examine how platform design choices affect consumer welfare, market outcomes, and privacy.

 I received a BSc and an MSc in Economics and Social Sciences from Bocconi University, where I specialized in Behavioral Economics and Industrial Organization.
 During my masters, I worked on empirical projects in digital markets and ad-tech with Francesco Decarolis.
 Before starting my PhD, I also worked for Compass Lexecon (London) and Oxera Consulting LLP in Oxford (UK).
-A detailed overview of my academic background, research, and experience is available in my curriculum vitae:
+A detailed overview of my academic background, research, and experience is available in my curriculum vitae.